-The following sections should be included as part of the program narrative:4 a.
+The following sections should be included as part of the program narrative:5 a.
 Description of the Issue.
-Applicants should briefly describe the nature and scope of Internet crimes against children in their jurisdiction, the need for investigating these crimes, and the need for training.
+Applicants should briefly describe the nature and scope of the problem that the program will address.
 The applicant should use data to provide evidence that the problem exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
 Any data or research referenced in the narrative should include information about the source of the data and/or a citation.
 Applicants should describe the target population and any previous or current attempts to address the problem.